 I'm writing this post so that one day I can go back and remember/laugh about Week 33....hoping that i'll never have to re-live that week again...

-I'm Carrie and I'm a mom to two beautiful little boys.
-My firstborn, Weston, is 3.5 years old.
-He is a rambunctious, smart, and handsome little man who keeps me on my toes.
-My second son, Colton, is 2 months old and was unexpectedly born with Down Syndrome.
+I'm Carrie and I'm a mom to three beautiful little boys.
+My firstborn, Weston, is 6 years old.
+He is a rambunctious, smart, and handsome little man who absolutely adores his little brothers.
+My second son, Colton, is 2.5 years old and was unexpectedly born with Down Syndrome.
 He is the light of our lives.
 He makes us laugh and smile every single day.
 He's adorable and has one more chromosome, but that's just ONE MORE TO ADORE!
 Our youngest, Asher, is 2 months old and has just joined the party!
 He is so handsome and is gonna be tough with two big brothers who like to, not so gently, love on him.
 This blog allows you to follow us through our crazy journey of raising three boys...one who just so happens to have Down Syndrome!
 Enjoy!